Manatee Couty Florida Website

 The 44th Avenue East alignment from U.S. 41 to Lakewood Ranch Boulevard was included in the 1968 Concept Development Plan as a future thoroughfare to be constructed in stages based on future development growth in the County.
 The 44th Avenue East Extension project was later incorporated as part of Manatee County’s 1989 Comprehensive Plan and adopted Capital Improvement Plan.
 In July of 2013, construction of the first segment from U.S. 41 to 19th Street East began.
 Since that time, construction of approximately 3.5 miles of 44th Avenue East from U.S. 41 to 45th Street East has been completed.
 The next segment to be constructed from 45th Street East to Interstate 75 will add approximately 2.7 miles of roadway.
 Upon completion of all segments, which will total approximately 8 miles of roadway, 44th Avenue East will connect Cortez Road and its beaches in the west to Lakewood Ranch in the east.
 It will also provide additional roadway capacity to meet current and anticipated County growth and provide more east-west and north-south connections throughout the County.
 In addition to the segments constructed by Manatee County, private developers are in the process of completing more than 5 miles of 44th Avenue East to the east of Lakewood Ranch Boulevard.

-The two remaining segments from 45th Street East to Lakewood Ranch Boulevard will be designed as a four-lane divided roadway with bike lanes, grassed medians, sidewalks, curb and gutter, street lighting, utilities, drainage infrastructure, stormwater infrastructure, a 1,500-foot bridge over the Braden River and an overpass over Interstate 75.
+The remaining segment from west of I-75 to Lakewood Ranch Boulevard includes a divided roadway with bike lanes, grassed medians, sidewalks, curb and gutter, street lighting, utilities, drainage infrastructure, stormwater infrastructure, and an overpass over I-75.

 The funding sources for this project includes Impact Fees, Bond (Debt), Utility Rates, Facility Investment Fees and State Funded Grants.